- Review Process

 - A project of

 Breathing clean air is a privilege Canadians often take for granted.
 Many areas of the world are plagued by chronic air pollution which has immediate impacts on human health and long term effects on the environment.
 It is imperative that all global citizens be concerned about this issue, as air pollution is a primary cause of climate change.
 This collection of lessons uses an interactive approach to advance the message that we can alter the future of our planet with positive changes in our daily habits.
-The hands-on activities provide a comprehensive learning experience where students will:
+The hands-on activities provide a comprehensive learning experience in which students will:

 Visualize air pollution with a science experiment